 What is VPA (Virtual Payment Address)?

-When you sign up in a UPI app, you have the ability to set your custom Virtual Payment Address, which you can then use to either send or receive money from other UPI users.
+When you sign up in a UPI app, you can set your custom Virtual Payment Address, which you can then use to either send or receive money from other UPI users.
 It is in the format of [email protected] or [email protected] or [email protected].
 Here, ‘username‘ refers to your username which you can set in the UPI app, ‘handle‘, ‘bank‘, and ‘upi‘ are the identifiers of your bank or app, and are called handles.
 Here’s a list of all UPI handles.
 If you didn’t create your custom Virtual Payment Address inside your UPI app, the app creates one for you automatically, which is in the format of [email protected], e.g., [email protected]

-Benefits of VPA:
+Benefits of VPA

 - VPAs are easier to remember than bank account numbers, IFSC codes, and MMIDs.